harini24/Life-folio/README.md

 ### Step 4 - Setting up the data of sections

-Under `src\data`, you will find multiple json named "AboutMe.json", "Experience.json", "Education.json", "Projects.json", "Skills.json" and "Certifications.json".\
+Under `src\data`, you will find multiple json files named `AboutMe.json`, `Experience.json`, `Education.json`, `Projects.json`, `Skills.json` and `Certifications.json`.\
-Each respective to About Me, Experience, Education, Projects, Skills and Certification sections.
+Each respective to About Me, Experience, Education, Projects, Skills and Certification sections of the Life-folio.

 #### AboutMe.json

-**_Note_**: To replace the image and resume in About me section with your image, under `src\assets` replace the `pic.png` and `resume.pdf` file.
+Fill in the json with your date.

 ```javascript
 {